Most organisations, large and small, attract both

 Already some PCCs have spelt out how complaints issues can be dealt with in a parish.
 I would commend this approach as it assists PCCs in being clear about how they aim to settle matters that might arise.

-I hope that this new procedure will help us all to find an appropriate way in dealing with local concerns.
+I hope that this new procedure will help us all to find an appropriate

 Diocese of Lincoln and Lincoln Cathedral